-- Claims for travel to areas where an official travel warning has been issues
+- Claims for travel to areas where an official travel warning has been issued

-- Loss due to the financial failure of an airline, hotel, travel operator, or your travel agent
+- Loss due to the financial failure of an airline, hotel, travel operator, or travel agent

 It’s a good idea to read through the insurance policy so you know exactly what is covered, who is covered, the cover limits, and the exclusions.
 If your policy doesn’t cover everything you need it to, you may need to consider taking out a separate travel insurance policy.